 I offer compassionate, personable, and respectful guidance to parents/caregivers with tips and tricks in navigating the most crucial first years of their child’s life.
-Such tips (@lalaspeechtherapy) include feeding strategies, such as breastfeeding and bottle feeding support for children experiencing challenges, oral-motor exercises to support muscle coordination and strength for feeding and speech, as well as determining food textures appropriate for each child’s developmental needs.
+Such tips (@lalaspeechtherapy) include feeding strategies, such as breastfeeding and bottle feeding support for children experiencing challenges, exercises to support muscle coordination for feeding and speech, as well as determining food textures appropriate for each child’s developmental needs.
 My goal is to support families in developing confidence and sparking joy as they learn to support their child’s feeding and language needs with playfulness and creativity.

 I received a Bachelor of Arts in Communicative Disorders with a Minor in Special Education at San Francisco State University in San Francisco, California in 2004.
 In 2006, I completed a Master of Science in Communicative Disorders and a Credential in Alternative and Augmentative Communication (AAC) in Early Intervention Settings.
 I completed my Clinical Fellowship (CF) at Imua Family Services in Maui, Hawaii, where I provided speech and language intervention services to the early intervention population 0-5 years.
 In 2012, I completed the Neuro-Developmental Treatment (NDT)/Bobath Certificate Course in the Management and Treatment of Children with Cerebral Palsy and Other Neuromotor Disorders.
 In 2013, I completed the NDTA Advanced Baby Course.
 In 2018, I began volunteering for Feeding Matters, a non-profit organization dedicated to supporting families and professionals working with Pediatric Feeding Disorders.